 “It improved once I left the house.”
 Hiccup grimaced, and Stoick waited for him to fill the silence.

 “Yeah.
 I’m, um, sorry about that.
 I...we...might have gotten carried away with the arguing, and insults, and...stuff.”
 He rubbed his neck.
 “We didn’t mean to upset you.”

 “I’m glad it was not deliberate—a planned effort would have driven me to another island.”
 Stoick’s voice was dry.
 He looked at the Night Fury.
 “Did you want to add to that?”
-Toothless gave him a mournful look.
+Toothless crooned and gave him a mournful look.